 c.
-At least one copy of the proposals shall be made available for public inspection.
+In addition to the posting requirements, at At least one copy of the proposals shall be made available for public inspection.
 Trade secrets, financial records, or other records of the private entity excluded from disclosure under the provisions of subdivision 11 of § 2.2-3705.6 shall not be required to be posted, except as otherwise agreed to by the RPE and the private entity.